ssorato/terraform-gke-private-net/README.md

 ## About demo_application.tf.DISABLED

-Try to create the previous application with terraform and _kubernetes_ provider. \
+Trying to create the previous application with terraform and _kubernetes_ provider. \
 Need to solve how to get the static LB external IP before create the app when using non GCP dns.